Edit in GitHubLog an issue

 aio app run

-7. Check that the First App on App Builder option has been added to the Marketing menu in the Admin and that selecting the option takes you to the Fetched orders from Adobe Commerce page.
+8. Confirm that the Apps section appears on the main menu and the First App on App Builder option appears in the Apps menu in the Admin.
+Click First App on App Builder and confirm that the Fetched orders from Adobe Commerce page opens.

 Fetched orders from Adobe Commerce page